-A new preview of Windows 10 becomes available in the Dev Channel with various changes, and here's all you need to know.
+Windows 10 build 21277 and 20277 are now available in the Dev Channel with new features and improvements – here's all you need to know.